-School staff, parents, and teachers are encouraged to register a team for Bike to Work Week and track their own cycling trips!
+School staff, parents, and teachers are encouraged to register a team for Go by Bike Week and track their own cycling trips!
 Consider creating a special trophy (like a golden wheel or crank set) for your school that the winning team or classroom keeps until next year.